howl-editor/howl/site/source/blog/2014-04-30-howl-0-dot-2-released.md

 ![ArchLinux](logos/archlinux-logo.png)

-Starting with 0.2, and courtesy of Bartłomiej Piotrowski, Howl is now available as a package in [Arch User Repository](https://aur.archlinux.org/) (AUR).
+Starting with 0.2, and courtesy of [Bartłomiej Piotrowski](http://bpiotrowski.pl), Howl is now available as a package in the [Arch User Repository](https://aur.archlinux.org/) (AUR).
 You can install it using your AUR [helper](https://wiki.archlinux.org/index.php/AUR_Helpers) of choice, or by doing a manual install from AUR.
 As an example, using the `packer` helper you can install Howl by issuing: